5 Potential Negative Caffeine Effects You Should Be Aware Of

 Anxiety

-Caffeine induced anxiety
+caffeine induced anxiety

 Most people know that caffeine is a powerful stimulant.
 It is even able to create addiction and is so popular and common that people overestimate its power of destruction.
 As confirmed by Susan Bowling, PsyD, a psychologist at the Women’s Health Center at the Wooster Branch of Cleveland Clinic, caffeine is bad for people who already have some anxiety issues.
 Adding up to that monster in the head.